ForkbombEu/wallet/README.md

 Chrome 142 restricts the ability to make requests to the user's local network, gated behind a permission prompt, thus preventing the web app from functioning properly.

-Open `chrome://flags` in your browser, search for Local Network Access Checks, and disable it.
-Relaunch the browser.
+- Open `chrome://flags` in your browser.
+- Search for Local Network Access Checks, and disable it.
+- Relaunch the browser.

 The app should now work properly.

 ![Chrome 142 Local Network Access](./screenshots/screenshot-chrome-flag.png)